andyLaurito92/topologyGenerator/README.md

 Or install it yourself as:

-    $ gem install topologyGenerator
+    $ gem install topologygenerator

 ## Usage

-For using the topologyGenerator gem, you will need to write your builder, and specify the uri from where the initial topology information will be get.
+For using the topologygenerator gem, you will need to write your builder, and specify the uri from where the initial topology information will be get.

 ## Development